Bible passages to be memorized

 Introduction to Biblical Literature

-Four biblical passages must be memorized as part of the course titled Introduction to Biblical Literature.
+Four biblical passages must be memorized as part of the Introduction to Biblical Literature course.
 For your convenience, here is the wording of those passages from the New International Version.
-Wording from other translations can be used with prior permission of the professor.
+Wording from other translations can be used with the professor's prior permission.

 The word count is given so that you can better check to see if you have left anything out in writing a passage down from memory.